The American Citizen Services (ACS) Sections in Saudi Arabia operate by appointment only for all customers needing non-emergency services.

 Scheduling appointments allows us to provide better, more efficient service to the public.

-- U.S. Passports Services (for new passports or renewals)
+- U.S. Passport Services (for new passports or renewals)

 - Notary and Other Services (evidence of marital status, requests for police letters, Social Security issues, questions about voting, or Federal Benefits)